 If the pandemic spreads in developing countries as it did in Europe and North America, the situation of poor people will deteriorate fast.
 According to the WHO, 50% of the world population lack access even to essential healthcare, let alone to intensive care, implying a much higher chance of death for those with higher risk of severe illness from COVID-19.

 Lockdowns may be the best short-term solution for containing the pandemic, but they might imply unbearable sacrifices unless accompanied by compensations.
 Low-income people usually live hand-to-mouth, making them extremely vulnerable to income fluctuations.
 This is especially problematic for those with informal jobs, who do not have right to sick pay or most other social safety services.
 According to the ILO, 60% of workers in the world (around 2 billion people) work in the informal economy.
 A key factor here is education: 94% of workers with no education are in the informal economy, compared to 52% for those with secondary education.

 In addition, the experience of a quarantine is completely different for the poor in the global south than it is for populations in the global north due to crowded housing, fewer options for indoor activities, and the difficulty of getting physical exercise.
 For the poor, both money and space are scarcer, making the quarantine probably unbearable for long periods.
 Tips circulating in Europe and North America about how to entertain children or to continue their education while at home, for example, are not as easily transferrable to poorer communities in the global south.

 All of this is made worse by the spread of rumors and disinformation.
 To a large extent, these are produced or spread by populist and religious leaders who negate the pandemic’s seriousness, or simply refuse to cooperate.
 While this is also observed in the global north, state and civil society institutions are weaker and reliable information is scarcer in developing countries, making people more susceptible to the influence of disinformation.
 In Pakistan and Brazil, for example, a few religious leaders refused to close mosques or churches, arguing that the pandemic was no reason to skip Friday prayers and that people should keep going to church.
-Even if these sites were eventually closed due to social pressure or judicial decisions, a few religious and political leaders continue to spread disinformation, arguing for example that the WHO is part of a or that the entire pandemic is a media trick.
+Even if these sites were eventually closed due to social pressure or judicial decisions, a few religious and political leaders continue to spread disinformation, arguing for example that the WHO is part of a Zionist conspiracy or that the entire pandemic is a media trick.

 A lack of compensation for steep losses of income, combined with quarantine in crowded housing, disinformation about the pandemic, and distrust of science create a fertile terrain for social chaos.
 All of this creates incentives for people to violate rules of social distancing, increasing their likelihood of infection and infecting others along the way.